immunogenomics/symphony/pre-built_references/README.md

-Pre-built Symphony reference objects that can be downloaded and used to map new query datasets
+Pre-built Symphony reference objects can be used to map new query datasets.

+To avoid GitHub memory limits and for clearer versioning, we use Zenodo to house Symphony references.
+Download the reference of interest from Zenodo and place in this directory.

 Link to Zenodo: [https://zenodo.org/record/5090425#.YOqe_hNKhTY](https://zenodo.org/record/5090425#.YOqe_hNKhTY)

 References available for download: